Non-Minimal Dilaton Inflation from the Effective Gluodynamics: Introduction

-The paper is organized as follows.
-In Sec.~\ref{sec:MS} we review the MS gluodynamics EFT and derive the canonical form of the potential from the original Lagrangian, emphasizing the anomaly-matching logic and the exponential representation of the trace.
-In Sec.~\ref{sec:gravity} we construct the gravitational completion with improvement-motivated non-minimal coupling and derive the exact Einstein-frame action.
-In Sec.~\ref{sec:inflation} we develop the exact slow-roll machinery in a form suitable for both analytic limits and numerics, derive attractor predictions, and identify the regime where the MS term acts as a controlled deformation.
-In Sec.~\ref{numerics} we present numerical scans and the corresponding plots (potential shapes, $n_s$--$r$ plane, and parameter heatmaps), and we compare against the analytic expectations.
-We discuss EFT consistency and interpretation in Sec.~\ref{sec:discussion} and conclude in Sec.~\ref{sec:conclusion}.
+{The paper is organized as follows.
+In Sec.~\ref{sec:MS} we review the MS gluodynamics EFT and derive the canonical logarithmic potential from the original nonpolynomial Lagrangian.
+In Sec.~\ref{sec:gravity} we construct the gravitational completion, identify the independent Wilson coefficients, and display the $\mu$--$\lambda$ reparametrization.
+In Sec.~\ref{sec:inflation} we derive the exact slow-roll machinery and give the pure-MS baseline before the large-$\xi$ attractor analysis.
+In Sec.~\ref{numerics} we present reproducible numerical scans, including the pure-MS diagnostic plots and the nonminimal plateau results.
+In Sec.~\ref{sec:discussion} we analyze EFT control, including the intrinsic confining-sector gap.
+We conclude in Sec.~\ref{sec:conclusion}.}